1. What are the requirements to be a member?

 Membership to the Dorothy Shaw Bell Choir is free.
 There are some minimal expenses such as items required for the dress code.

-There is a Parents Club of choir which has annual dues.
+• There is a voluntary Parent’s Club of Ensemble which has annual dues.

-9. Where does the choir receive their funding?
+9. Where does the ensemble receive their funding?

-The DSBC has been primarily funded by the love and generosity of the Mary D. and F. Howard Walsh family through their foundations.
+The Dorothy Shaw Bell Choir has been primarily funded by the love and generosity of the Mary D. and F. Howard Walsh family through their foundations.

 10. What are the benefits to becoming a member?